cjauvin/cjauvin.github.com/content/posts/quick-oop-primer-with-pacman.md

 from an OOP perspective, simply because the notion of objects in it is usually very natural and intuitive.

-So without further ado, here is an hopefully self.explanatory OOP primer as a Pacman skeleton codebase:
+So without further ado, here is an hopefully self-explanatory OOP primer as a Pacman skeleton codebase: